Germany's Bilfinger contemplates break-up

 But Bankhaus Lampe analyst Marc Gabriel pointed out the potential pitfalls.
 “If it sells its only pearl, the only thing left will be a non-growing industrial services business,” he wrote in a note, reiterating his “sell” rating on the stock.

+The company did not name the parties who had expressed interest in the building, facility and real estate divisions.

+Its major competitors in the area are Johnson Controls (JCI.N), Strabag (STRV.VI), Wisag, CBRE (CBG.N), Zueblin (ZUBN.S), Savills (SVS.L) and Hans Huber.

-Bilfinger’s shares traded 3.2 percent higher at 41.28 euros by 1627 GMT, and were the second-biggest gainers in a 1.5 percent-weaker German mid-cap index.
+Bilfinger’s shares traded 0.3 percent higher at 40.14 euros by 1230 GMT, outperforming a 1.9 percent weaker German mid-cap index .MDAXI.

 Bilfinger in its heyday built the Sydney Opera House and the Munich Olympic stadium, but it shed most of its construction operations in pursuit of higher-margin services businesses after a strategy shift in the early 2000s.